Discovering...

 Lawrence of Arabia, Sodom and Gomorrah

-A restored kasbah just outside Ouarzazate used in early Hollywood productions of the 1960s.
+A restored kasbah just 8 km outside Ouarzazate used in early Hollywood productions of the 1960s.
 The rooftop terrace offers panoramic views of the surrounding desert and palmeries.
+David Lean used this as a base during the Lawrence of Arabia shoot.

 UNESCO World Heritage Film Star

-Gladiator, Game of Thrones (Yunkai), The Mummy, Kingdom of Heaven
+Gladiator, Game of Thrones (Yunkai), The Mummy, Kingdom of Heaven, Alexander

 This UNESCO-listed fortified village has appeared in over 20 major films.
-The mud-brick towers against the Atlas Mountains create a timeless setting.
+The mud-brick towers against the Atlas Mountains create a timeless setting that doubles for ancient Rome, Egypt, Jerusalem, and fantasy cities.
 Cross the river for the iconic reflection shot.
 Free entry; hire a local guide from 100 MAD.

 The hilltop granary

-The summit of Ait Ben Haddou offers 360-degree views used extensively in Game of Thrones.
-Daenerys's siege of Yunkai was filmed here.
-The climb takes 20 minutes and rewards with stunning panoramic views.
+The summit of Ait Benhaddou offers 360-degree views used extensively in Game of Thrones.
+The hillside approach was filmed as Daenerys marches on Yunkai.
+The climb takes 20 minutes and rewards with panoramic Atlas Mountain views on clear days.

-The shallow river at the base of the ksar creates the classic approach shot seen in many films.
-During dry months you can walk across; in spring, stepping stones are provided.
-Best photographed in the golden hour.
+The shallow river at the base of the ksar creates the classic cinematic approach shot.
+During dry months you can walk across; in spring, stepping stones bridge the flow.
+Best photographed during golden hour when the mud-brick walls glow amber.

 Ramparts & Skala du Port